EvilSapphire/EvilSapphire.github.io/_posts/2020-10-14-Reversing-a-Credentials-Stealer.md

 Taking a look inside this function:
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/13_WndprocIntrnl.JPG "{{ site.baseurl }}/images/CredentialsStealer/13_WndprocIntrnl.JPG")

-We see that when this WndProc receives the WM_CREATE notification which is during the Window Creation, It calls the `SetClipboardViewer` API.
+We see that when this Window Procedure receives the `WM_CREATE` notification which is during the Window Creation, It calls the `SetClipboardViewer` API.
 According to MSDN:
 >SetClipboardViewer Adds the specified window to the chain of clipboard viewers.
 Clipboard viewer windows receive a WM_DRAWCLIPBOARD message whenever the content of the clipboard changes.

 Therefore upon creation this window is inserted in the clipboard viewer chain.